E-commerce Web Design

 More subjective methods, such as by personal usage or function, indicate potential value in allowing more personalized ways of organizing content

 Since one of Mirror’s goals is for customers to be able to order products efficiently, I constructed a task flow breaking down the necessary steps for a user to get from the landing page to the order confirmation page.
+Creating the task flow helped identify which pages were required within the customer’s process and forced me to think through the customer experience in more detail.

 Goal: To design the UI and branding of Mirror’s website